neilbalch/Cpp-Tutorial-Series/C++/Ch1 Basic C++.md

 ### Style Guides

 When programming in a team setting, (*or even individually*) it is best practice to follow a set of common formatting guidelines to ensure a consistent look and feel, called a style guide.
 By far, the most common for C++ is the the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-This document describes how to properly format and write easily comprehensible code in a way that is consistent, used internally by Google in their source code and externally by many many other organisations and teams.
+This document describes how to properly format and write easily comprehensible code in a way that is consistent, used internally by Google in their source code and externally by many many other organizations and teams.
 It does appear to be a very scary and long document; I mean just take a look at how small the scroll nubbin gets when viewing!

 But really, it isn’t *that* scary in actuality.
 Most of the rules will become second nature to you once you begin to write code for the team and get comments on it.
 In general, a good rule of thumb is to make your code look like the code that surrounds it.
 For the most part, unless you love reading endless quantities of rules, just know it exists and that many programmers follow the rules in it.

 ## 1.1: What is C++?

 Well, according to Wikipedia, [“*C++ is a general-purpose programming language*”](https://en.wikipedia.org/wiki/General-purpose_programming_language).
 If that satisfies you, then you can stop reading, but if not, the rest of this section will address that in more detail.
 C++ is an [object-oriented language](https://en.wikipedia.org/wiki/Object-oriented_programming), meaning that most all of the things one uses when writing a program in C++ are objects.
-These usually take the form of *classes and structs*, which organise code into easily reusable blocks, which in of themselves encapsulate more specific functions that do stuff, and variables that store data.
+These usually take the form of *classes and structs*, which organize code into easily reusable blocks, which in of themselves encapsulate more specific functions that do stuff, and variables that store data.

-In addition, C++ (*its parent language, C, and derivative langiages such as C#*) are highly low-level languages, meaning that writing in C++ sometimes requires more advanced knoledge regarding how a computer functions internally, such as how memory storage works.
-However, this also means that unlike more abstracted languages, such as Java, Python, JavaScrpt, etc., C++ is incredibly responsive and is nearly always used in applications where quick and responsive programs are a requirement.
+In addition, C++ (*its parent language, C, and derivative languages such as C#*) are highly low-level languages, meaning that writing in C++ sometimes requires more advanced knowledge regarding how a computer functions internally, such as how memory storage works.
+However, this also means that unlike more abstracted languages, such as Java, Python, JavaScript, etc., C++ is incredibly responsive and is nearly always used in applications where quick and responsive programs are a requirement.
 Such applications include AAA games, robotics, control systems and much more.

 In fact, many other languages compile down to C++ code when run because of its inherently quicker operations.
 Many compilers for other languages (*namely [Java](https://stackoverflow.com/questions/1220914/in-which-language-are-the-java-compiler-and-jvm-written) and [Python](https://softwareengineering.stackexchange.com/questions/20988/why-is-python-written-in-c-and-not-in-c)*) are also written in C or C++ for the same reasons.